jpmckinney/copy_paste_pdf/README.md

 You may also be interested in the Open Knowledge Foundation's [messytables](https://github.com/okfn/messytables) and [pdftables](https://github.com/okfn/pdftables).

-## Bugs?
-Questions?

-This project's main repository is on GitHub: [http://github.com/opennorth/copy_paste_pdf](http://github.com/opennorth/copy_paste_pdf), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

-Copyright (c) 2013 Open North Inc., released under the MIT license
+Copyright (c) 2013 James McKinney, released under the MIT license